 This tlayudas recipe is a stunner!
 Everyone’s heard of fajitas, enchiladas and tacos, but Mexican tlayudas are still a mystery to lots of people despite possibly being the best food of Mexico!
 Tlay what?!
-They’re a type of street food from Oaxaca and are like Mexican pizzas and can be served with the flatbread open, or folded (a bit like a calzone).
+They’re a type of street food from Oaxaca and are like Mexican pizzas.
+They can be served with the tortilla/flatbread open, or folded (a bit like a calzone).
 Best of all, the potential toppings for tlayudas are limitless!
 Chorizo and sweet potato go beautifully, but my wife Bea is veggie so she skipped on the chorizo and still loved them.
-You could easily make them vegan, or you can make milder Tlayudas if you want to feed little ones too (they’ll love topping these Mexican pizzas themselves!).
+You could easily make this tlayudas recipe vegan, or you can make milder tlayudas if you want to feed little ones too (they’ll love topping these Mexican pizzas themselves!).
 Mix them up however you like but be sure to get plenty of ingredients, as whoever eats them is bound to want seconds…case in point, I had them for both lunch and dinner on cheat day and I loved them just as much the second time!

-I got inspiration for the recipe from the most brilliant book, Mexican Food Made Simple – Thomasina Miers.
+I got inspiration for this tlayudas recipe from the most brilliant book, Mexican Food Made Simple – Thomasina Miers.
 All of her recipes are wonderful and beautifully represent the food of Mexico, I can’t wait to buy more of her books!
 If you love Mexican food, check out my healthy tacos recipe too, it’s a goodie…

 Ingredients 2 good quality shop-bought flatbreads (or preferably make your own) 1 garlic clove, peeled 4 tbps olive oil 400g sweet potatoes, peeled and cut into 2cm pieces Ancho chilli flakes, good pinch Cayenne Chilli flakes, good pinch 150g cooking chorizo 1 banana shallot 2 very large spoonful’s of guacamole 50g grated cheddar 150g mozzarella Handful of pickled jalapenos ½ medium red onion, finely sliced and covered in juice of ½ an orange (drain juice before using)